-The purpose of the attorney you previously hired was to calm the legal waters, simplify legal terminology, and hold your hand.
+The purpose of the attorney you previously hired was to calm the legal waters, simplify legal terminology, and help you understand your chances of successfully resolving the dispute.
 So, it can be overwhelming and disheartening when you end up with an attorney that does the opposite of these things.
 If you feel the lawyer you hired misrepresented you, lied to you, or incompetently handled your case, you may very well have a malpractice situation on your hand.
 Unfortunately, it is important to know legal malpractice cases are always a difficult battle.

 In this article, we provide you:

 - Do You Have a Case of Malpractice?

 - How Can You Sue Your Lawyer for Malpractice?

 - Can You Find the Right Lawyer for You?

 By now you already understand what legal malpractice is.
 The question becomes – did your lawyer commit an act of malpractice while handling your case?
 For starters, it is important to recognize lawyers are human.
 Humans make mistakes.
 Your lawyer making a mistake or your lawyer losing your case does not automatically translate to malpractice.
 Lawyers never guarantee they will win your cases.
 Moreover, not getting along with your lawyer also doesn’t necessarily constitute malpractice.
 Personalities clash all the time.
 Therefore, it is so important for you to vet your lawyer before you hire them.